 Streaks colorful and easy to navigate interface is best for fitness-related goals and habits.
 Integration with the iOS Health app and Apple Watch and customizable widgets keeps users engaged in building good habits and avoiding bad ones, to help them achieve optimal wellness.
 For more information, check out their website.

-What It’s Used For: Helping beginners build good habits through a simple interface and the use of motivational quotes
+What It’s Used For: Helping beginners build good habits through a simple interface and the use of motivation

 Price: Free version tracks 5 goals while Premium version between $4.99/monthly to $19.99/annually tracks up to 100 habits

 Habit-Bull is a goal-setting app and productivity tool for iOS and Android users.
-Habit-Bull helps you break bad habits and reinforce good ones.
-Similar to Streaks and Productive, this app also adheres to Seinfeld’s “Don’t break the chain” philosophy.
-The free version allows tracking of five goals while the Premium version for $4.99/monthly, or $19.99/annually, offers tracking of 100 habits, Cloud backup and sync, widgets and data export capability.
+Habit-Bull helps you break bad habits and reinforce good ones through a focus on motivation.
+Similar to Streaks and Productive, this app adheres to the, "don’t break the chain” philosophy.
+The free version allows tracking of five goals while the Premium version for $4.99/monthly, or $19.99/annually, offers tracking of 100 habits, cloud backup and sync, widgets, and data export capability.